-To relay all messages to all ports-RS-232, RS-422, and Ethernet-set the "Network Routing" option in the Communications menu for each projector to "All Joined", see 3.8.7COMMUNICATIONS - Submenu.
-This configuration is useful if you are using a non-RS-232 controller with the RS-232 linking available between these projectors.
-For example, you may want to use both an RS-422-compatible controller and an Ethernet-connected PC for working with a network of projectors linked via their RS-232 in/out ports.
+To relay all messages to all ports-RS-232, RS-422, and Ethernet-set the Network Routing option in the Communications menu for each projector to All Joined, see Section 3.8.7 COMMUNICATIONS - Submenu.
+This configuration is useful if using a non-RS-232 controller with the RS-232 linking available between these projectors.
+For example, you may want to use both an RS-422-compatible controller and an Ethernet-connected PC for working with a network of projectors linked using their RS-232 in/out ports.